IBM/kafka-connect-splunk-transformer/README.md

   - It takes the value of the `source_key1` field if it is found.
   - If the `regex.pattern` matches, it applies the `regex.format`, which results in `my_custom_<value of source_key1 field>_format`.
   - If the `regex.pattern` does not match, the `regex.defaultValue` is used as the value instead.
-  - Since the `destKey` is specified, a new field with `destKey` key is created (which means `splunk.header.index`).
+  - Since the `dest.key` is specified, a new field with `dest.key` key is created (which means `splunk.header.index`).
 The value is taken from the previous points.
-  - `preserveKeyInBody` is set to `true`, so the original `sourceKey` is not removed from the Kafka record.
+  - `source.preserve` is set to `true`, so the original `source.key` is not removed from the Kafka record.
 It is left intact and available to the next transformation.
-  - `isMetadata` is set to `true`, so newly created `splunk.header.index` field and its new value are moved to the Kafka record headers.
+  - `dest.toHeader` is set to `true`, so newly created `splunk.header.index` field and its new value are moved to the Kafka record headers.
 The field is then removed from the Kafka record body.
 - The second transformation (labeled `my_custom_transform_2`):
   - It creates a new `source_key1_renamed` field, and it takes the value from the original source key `source_key1`.
-  - Since `preserveKeyInBody` defaults to `false`, the original `source_key1` field is removed from the Kafka record.
+  - Since `source.preserve` defaults to `false`, the original `source_key1` field is removed from the Kafka record.
 - The third transformation (labeled `discard_if_no_index_in_header`):
   - If the header with key `splunk.header.index` exists in the Kafka record, the message is not discarded (because the condition is negated by `isNegate` set to `true`).
 If the header with key `splunk.header.index` does not exist in the Kafka record, the message is discarded.